 What have you already done to demonstrate your commitment to tackling this problem?

-AppWorks Accelerator’s online application covers about 30 topics related to team background, product/service, business model, market analysis and more.
+AppWorks Accelerator’s online application covers about 30 topics related to team background, product/service, business model, market analysis, and more.
 It is very detailed and requires time to complete.
-It also includes a required one-minute self-intro from the founder (CEO) for us to know you better.
+It also includes a required one-minute self-intro and product demo from the founder (CEO) for us to know you better.

 6. Does AppWorks Accelerator cost anything?